DeniskaAb/BlenderRizomUVBridge/docs/docs/usage-installation/usage.md

 ### Import

-Select your objects and click the **Import** button, each UV set on your original objects will be updated.
+Click the **Import** button, each UV set on your original objects will be updated.
+You do not need to have any objects selected, the bridge will automatically find all matching objects and update the UV maps.

 **Warning:** The script uses name matching to transfer the UV maps so it is important that you do not change the names of your original objects between operations.
 {: .notice .notice-warning}